 USS CHARLES F. ADAMS was the lead ship of the CHARLES F. ADAMS class and the first ship in the Navy built and commissioned as a guided missile destroyer.
-Initially, CHARLES F. ADAMS was designated DD 952 but in June 1957, this was changed into DDG 2.
+Initially, CHARLES F. ADAMS was designated DD 952 but in June 1957, this was changed to DDG 2.

 USS CHARLES F. ADAMS was stricken from the navy list on November 20, 1992, and is currently berthed at the Naval Inactive Ship Maintenance Facility (NISMF), Philadelphia, PA, awaiting future use as a museum.
 CHARLES F. ADAMS was last homeported in Mayport, Fla..